DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 ## Squashing intermediate commits

 When we were doing integration testing on the "laptop" we made a bit of a mess with those intermediate work-in-progress commits.
 Let's clean things up and squash those three commits down to a single commit.

 ---

-***WARNING**: This is where we have to start being more careful since this is the first time that we're rewriting Git history.
-Some developers are opposed to this practice, but there can be value to editing the revision history to be more meaningful and get rid of noise instead of insisting that every commit ever created be kept forever.*
+_**WARNING**: This is where we have to start being more careful since this is the first time that we're rewriting Git history.
+Some developers are opposed to this practice, but there can be value to editing the revision history to be more meaningful and get rid of noise instead of insisting that every commit ever created be kept forever._

 ---

 The standard way to squash commits is by doing an interactive rebase.
 Rebasing is an advanced topic but a very powerful tool.
 The interactive rebase tool can be used to do quite a few different things.
 For now we'll only worry about squashing commits.

 First let's answer the question "what is the base of a branch?"
 Every branch in Git has a starting point; this is the first commit where the branch splits off (or ultimately the very first commit in the repo).
-Look back to the most recent `gl` output.
+Look back to the most recent `git gr` output.
 In this case we would say that the commit with hash `5ac8ea0` is the tip of the `my-first-feature` branch.
-The branch reference itself points to the tip of the branch, and the base of the `my-first-feature` branch is `8adbc7b` (i.e. `main`).
-`70e6b9f` is the first commit specifically on the `my-first-feature` branch, so its parent is the base of the branch.
+The branch reference itself points to the tip of the branch, and the base of the `my-first-feature` branch is `8adbc7b` (i.e. `main`). `70e6b9f` is the first commit specifically on the `my-first-feature` branch, so its parent is the base of the branch.

 *Note that even if the `main` branch moved forward to point to a new commit (such as through a pull request merging to `main`), `8adbc7b` would remain the base of the `my-first-feature` branch.
 All that would change is that we could no longer refer to the base of the branch as `main` since that pointer moved.
 "Rebasing" refers to re-applying commits on top of a new base commit (or in some cases the same base), and the commits can be edited along the way.*

 Enough theory for now, let's get to squashing commits with an interactive rebase: